-A passage number refers specifically to how many times a cell line has been sub-cultured.
-In contrast with the population doubling level in that the specific number of cells involved is not relevant.
-It simply gives a general indication of how old the cells may be for various assays.
+A passage number refers to how often a cell line has been sub-cultured.
+In contrast with the population doubling level, the specific number of cells involved is irrelevant.
+It gives a general indication of how old the cells may be for various assays.

 B. Secondary cell culture and cell line

 When a primary culture is sub-cultured, it is known as secondary culture, cell line, or sub-clone.
 The process involves removing the growth media and disassociating the adhered cells (usually enzymatically).

-Sub-culturing of primary cells into different divisions leads to the generation of cell lines.
+Sub-culturing primary cells into different divisions lead to the generation of cell lines.
 During the passage, cells with the highest growth capacity predominate, resulting in a degree of genotypic and phenotypic uniformity in the population.
 However, as they are sub-cultured serially, they become different from the original cell.

 Based on the life span of culture, the cell lines are categorized into two types:

 Finite cell lines

-The cell lines which go through a limited number of cell divisions having a limited life span are known as finite cell lines.
+The cell lines that go through a limited number of cell divisions with a limited life span are known as finite cell lines.
 The cells pass several times and then lose their ability to proliferate, a genetically determined event known as senescence.
 Cell lines derived from primary cultures of normal cells are finite cell lines.

 Continuous cell lines

 When a finite cell line undergoes transformation and acquires the ability to divide indefinitely, it becomes a continuous cell line.
-Such transformation or mutation can occur spontaneously or can be chemically or virally induced or from the establishment of cell cultures from malignant tissue.
+Such transformation or mutation can occur spontaneously, chemically, or virally induced or from the establishment of cell cultures from malignant tissue.
 Cell cultures prepared in this way can be sub-cultured and grown indefinitely as permanent cell lines and are immortal.

 These cells are less adherent, fast-growing, less fastidious in their nutritional requirements, able to grow up to higher cell density, and different in phenotypes from the original tissue.
 Such cells grow more in suspension.
-They also have a tendency to grow on top of each other in multilayers on culture-vessel surfaces.
+They also tend to grow on top of each other in multilayers on culture-vessel surfaces.